PROPOSED CHANGES TO STREET LIGHTING FEES

 In the 2016 Utah Legislative Session, a new law passed that requires retail water providers, such as the City of Orem, to create pricing that promotes water conservation.
 The title of the bill is “Water System Conservation Pricing” and requires that as customers use more water, the cost per gallon of water increases.

-LIGHTING UTILITY RESOURCES
+STREET LIGHTING UTILITY RESOURCES

-WATER UTILITY DOCUMENTS
+WATER UTILITY RESOURCES

 - View Tiered Water Rates